jmariconda/meteor-reactive-store/README.md

     - #### (_static_) ReactiveStore.shallow(value: _Any_)
         - If the given value is traversable (i.e. plain Object/Array), it will be tagged with the ReactiveStore.SHALLOW symbol to make it not traversable.
-        - Values marked in this way will never be traversed, which means that get() calls to sub-properties within them will be ignored and return undefined.
+        - Values marked in this way will never be traversed, which means that accesses to sub-properties within them will be ignored and return undefined.
         - Newly set/assigned shallow values will be assumed as changed unless there is a custom equality check function defined for their constructors (Object/Array).
-        - NOTE: Shallow values will be coerced to {} if a new property is set within them via the assign() method.
+        - NOTE: Shallow values will be coerced to {} if a new property is set within them via the `assign` method.
         - This is useful in the following cases:
             - You know that you will not be querying for deep values within the stored value.
             - You already know that the value has changed or just don't want ReactiveStore to perform a deep-diff check when the value is set/assigned.